Wiredcraft/docker-builder/README.rst

 The scenario is a stack of docker images where the 2nd one is made FROM: the 1st, the 3rd one is made FROM: the 2nd, ... and so on.

 docker-builder helps to rebuild such a stack from the point where anything might have to changed and therefore a rebuild of an image (and naturally all images on top of that image in such a stack) is required.
-Let's say there is a stack of 10 images based on each other and a vulnaribiity turns up in the 7th of those 10.
-The docker-builder helps to auotmaitcally rebuild the images 7-10
+Let's say there is a stack of 10 images based on each other and i.e. a vulnaribility turns up in the 7th of those 10.
+The docker-builder helps to automatically rebuild the images 7-10

 Test